-Net sales for the quarter ended December 31, 2004 increased to \$340,174,000, up from \$338,502,000 for the first quarter of fiscal 2004.
-Income before income taxes was \$17,555,000 compared to \$25,658,000 last year.
-Net income was \$9,192,000 compared to \$13,115,000 last year.
+Net sales for the quarter ended March 31, 2005 were \$322,473,000, up from \$317,636,000 for the second quarter of fiscal 2004.
+Income before income taxes was \$6,101,000 compared to \$19,348,000 last year.
+Net income was \$4,144,000 compared to \$8,662,000 last year.

-Profitability in the first quarter was negatively impacted by continued higher raw material costs in both the garage doors and specialty plastic films segments.
-In specialty plastic films, raw material (resin) costs escalated substantially in North America and Europe.
-Resin prices increased by approximately 20% during the quarter, and by approximately 40% compared to last year.
-Higher selling prices in both segments tempered the effect of the raw material cost increases.
-It is estimated that resin cost movement produced a negative impact on operating results of approximately \$3 to \$4 million.
-In the garage doors segment, higher raw material (steel) costs negatively impacted operating results by approximately \$3 million.
-The upward pressure on raw material costs is continuing, and it is expected that operating results in the near term will continue to be affected until prices stabilize or the segments are able to implement further selling price increases.
+Operating results in the second quarter were impacted by the continued raw material price escalation in the specialty plastic films and garage doors segments.
+Although the company has continued to raise selling prices in both of these segments, the raw material cost increases have not been fully recovered.
+In specialty plastic films, raw material (resin) costs increased over first quarter levels in North America and advanced more sharply in Europe.
+Overall, resin prices increased by approximately 5% compared to the first quarter and by approximately 40% compared to last year.
+It is estimated that resin cost movement produced a negative impact on operating results of approximately \$2 to \$3 million in the quarter.
+In the garage doors segment, coil and hardware steel costs increased, with coil steel costs increasing over first quarter levels by approximately 27% and hardware steel costs rising over 60% during the last twelve months.
+The upsurge in steel costs negatively impacted the quarter's operating results by approximately \$4 to \$5 million.
+Raw material prices appear to have stabilized in both segments and the company anticipates improved operating results in the near term.

 Due primarily to product design changes by its major customer, specialty plastic films experienced lower unit volume that also reduced profitability.
-The customer will be using a narrower, printed film product designed to meet its changing needs, instead of the film laminate product previously supplied by the segment.
-The conversion to the new printed film began in 2004 and is expected to be completed in the middle of 2005.
+The customer is using a narrower, printed film product designed to meet its changing needs, instead of the film laminate product previously supplied by the segment.
+The conversion to the new printed film began in 2004 and has now been completed.

 The specialty plastic films segment continued to execute its capital expansion program.
-Additional expenditures in connection with capacity additions in Europe and Brazil will be made throughout 2005.
-These investments, which will incorporate engineering and technology upgrades, are expected to provide for future geographic expansion and development of new markets.
+It is expected that a new production line will come on-stream in Europe in the third quarter, and additional expenditures in connection with capacity additions in Europe and Brazil will be made throughout the remainder of 2005.
+These investments, which incorporate engineering and technology upgrades, are expected to provide for future geographic expansion and development of new markets.